Welcome to this site

 Monoprints.
 A print-making process resulting in a single, if complex, image, developed through multiple applications of one/the same paper on the support.
 The negative of a print is frequently used as a point of depart.
 I work on glass and metal; using ink, guache, oils, and water-based oils; usually in series with a specific theme.
 Subjects have been the Figure; the House; an Abstract reflection on Memory - exploring what is retained, and how that changes, becomes more sharp, or fades and fades again; a reflection on Change.
 Many of these prints are paired with another, in simple collage.
 Current work involves, once again, layers... of images printed on nearly transparent paper.

-Photography has shifted from close-up and detailed, to Photo-Montage, a passionate engagement (see New Work Exposition 2017, PhotoMontage, and PhotoMontage Theme).
+Photography has shifted from close-up and detailed, to Photo-Montage, a passionate engagement (see New Work Exposition 2017, PhotoMontage, PhotoMontage Theme, and Past PhotoMontage Themes).
 Multiple photos are fused together in search of a complex and painterly surface.

 Karen Laudenslager McDermott